edkoch25/NuvioTV-Fork/README.md

   browse, opens the network connection at the press, and no longer over-fetches the file's tail index -- so pressing play reaches the player in a few hundred milliseconds instead of a couple of seconds.
+- **Pressing play reaches the player faster again** (~6.4 s -> ~2 s on a prepared press) -- streams are found, ranked and resolved while you're still browsing, and the content-server connection is warmed to the right node ahead of time.
 - **Smoother browsing** -- home-grid scroll-jank reduction and poster prefetch/pre-decode, so the UI keeps up with your remote.
 - **Stats-for-nerds overlay -- proof, not vibes.** A live diagnostics HUD built for